masc-ucsc/livehd/docs/projects_large.md

 * Create a bridge to/from Lgraph and nextpntr (json)

-## (medium) HIF Yosys/nextpnr

-Use HIF for Yosys read/write, and read in nextpnr.
-This should allow a faster and more compact interaction between Yosys/nextpnr.
-Also, simplify the structure in nextpnr allowing other tools to interface more easily.

 ## (medium) Zoom drom viewer

  Help with https://github.com/wavedrom/zoom

  This can become a nice viewer for LiveHD simulations (verdi substitute goal)

-## (hard) ACT (Async) output

-Once pyrope with Fluid is in the flow, we could use Pyrope to program async designs too.
-It may be interesting to output ACT.

-(https://avlsi.csl.yale.edu/act/doku.php) to interface with AVLSI flow.

-## (medium) HIF CIRCT

-HIF (https://github.com/masc-ucsc/hif) stands for Hardware Interchange Format.
-It is designed to be a efficient binary representation with simple API that allows to have generic graph and tree representations commonly used by hardware tools.
-It is not designer to be a universal format, but rather a storate and traversal format for hardware tools.

-The goal of this project is to create a HIF read/write interface with different MLIR levels in CIRCT.
-This allows to have several tools/passes for simple queries without requiring the whole compiler.

 ## (hard) Lgraph to/from XLS IR